EXCLUSIVE-Twinkies maker Hostess Brands shelves sale for IPO-sources

 "Operating performance during fiscal 2014 has exceeded our expectations," Standard & Poor's Financial Services LLC analysts wrote in a research note last March.

 The credit ratings agency noted however that Hostess's market share is still below pre-bankruptcy levels.
 It has the No. 2 spot in U.S. sweet baked goods, trailing McKee Foods Corp.
-(Reporting by Olivia Oran and Greg Roumeliotis in New York; Editing by Chizu Nomiyama and Cynthia Osterman)
+(Reporting by Olivia Oran and Greg Roumeliotis in New York; Editing by Chizu Nomiyama)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan